Will the EU cost people more than a daily coffee?

 The EU is gearing up for its first major budget battle of the post-Brexit period.

-Budget Commissioner Guenther Oettinger will unveil EU plans for the 2021-2027 budget on Wednesday.
+Budget Commissioner Guenther Oettinger unveiled EU plans for the 2021-2027 budget on Wednesday.

-Tensions between Europe's richer countries - who pay more in than they get out - and the poorer countries, who rely on EU funding in order to catch up, look set to sharpen.
+Tensions between Europe's richer countries - which pay more in than they get out - and the poorer countries, which rely on EU funding in order to catch up, look set to sharpen.

 So what is at stake?